Fody/InfoOf/readme.source.md

 **Actually it is strong typed**, it just does not have intellisense.
 If any of the strings passed into `Info` do not map to a type or member it will log a build error and stop the build.

+## Security contact information

+To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

 ## Icon

 [Information](https://thenounproject.com/noun/information/#icon-No9867) designed by [Phil Goodwin](https://thenounproject.com/Fhlcreative) from [The Noun Project](https://thenounproject.com).